-Transit service should be provided seven days a week including Sundays on all routes not campus-oriented.

-Transit service should be provided on holidays that are major shopping days such as New Year's Day, Memorial Day, and Independence Day.

-Transit daily service hours should be increased.

-The frequency of transit service should be increased or reduced headway times by route are attained.

-The coverage of transit service areas are increased to reflect population and employment growth.
+- Transit service should be provided seven days a week including Sundays on all routes not campus-oriented. - Transit service should be provided on holidays that are major shopping days such as New Year's Day, Memorial Day, and Independence Day. - Transit daily service hours should be increased. - The frequency of transit service should be increased or reduced headway times by route are attained. - The coverage of transit service areas are

-Provide express or crosstown service routes between east and westside urban areas.

-Provide a downtown shuttle/circulator service.

-Maintain strategies to ensure strict ADA eligibility determinations.

-Employ travel training as a means to encourage and train persons with disabilities who are currently using specialized transit services to use fixed route service.
+- increased to reflect population and employment growth. - Pursue mobility management strategies for persons with disabilities and the general public (Examples: partnerships with TMCs and risesharing companies). - Pursue new local funding sources for expanding transit services (Example: Local Option Income Tax as the best likely choice for significantly expanding transit services for Monroe County and the City of Bloomington). - Employ travel training as a means to encourage and train persons with disabilities who are currently using specialized transit services to use fixed route service.